Death Dreams Interpreted: What Does Dreaming of Death Mean?

-Stories about dreams warning against imminent danger in waking life are commonly known, so it’s natural to wonder if a dream about death or tragedy is prophetic.
-The answer is, most likely, no. Just the other day a guy asked about a dream of being in a plane crash.
+Stories about dreams warning against imminent danger are widely known, so it’s natural to wonder if a dream about death or tragedy is prophetic.
+The answer is, most likely, no. A guy once asked me about a dream of being in a plane crash.
 He was scheduled to take a flight the next morning and wondered if he should cancel it.
 I thought the plane crash symbolized something related to fear of flying or feelings about his personal life “crashing.”
 I don’t know if he took the flight, but I checked the news and no commercial flights crashed on the day he was scheduled to fly.

-It is also commonly known that people dream about loved ones who have passed away.
-The purpose is to grieve and process the loss.
+People commonly dream about loved ones who have passed away.
+Usually, the purpose is to grieve and process the loss.
 But sometimes these dreams can facilitate contact with loved ones in the next life by working through emotional issues first, then opening lines of communication.
-The continuation of consciousness after physical death is accepted as fact in the dream world, and in my experience it is true, but the interpretation of a death dream is tricky when strong emotions like grief are involved.
+The interpretation of a death dream is tricky when strong emotions like grief are involved.
 Dreams are known to fulfill wishes, and if something is wished for strongly, like the wish to see a deceased parent again, it is likely to pop up in some form while dreaming.

-As you can see from these examples, death in dreams is most likely a symbolic representation, not an actual warning or literal representation.
-The difference is intuited by making associations with aspects of the dream: the setting, characters, actions, and your feelings.
-Bottom line is there is nothing to fear, even if a dream foretells death, but there is probably something in waking life that needs your attention.
+Death in dreams is most likely to be a symbolic representation, not an actual warning or literal representation.
+The difference is intuited by making associations with aspects of the dream: the settings, characters, actions, and your feelings.
+Bottom line is there is nothing to fear, even if a dream foretells death, but there is probably something that needs your attention.
 Dreams don’t tell you what you already know, so if you dream about death, ask what it is trying to tell you that you don’t know already.